artela-network/artela-docs/docs/develop/reference/aspect-lib/aspect-structure/index.md

 entryPoint.setOperationAspect(aspect);
 ```

-### 3. Export Entry Point
+### 3. Export EntryPoint

-When the message is sent to the Aspect-Runtime, a function called "entry point" is called.
+When the message is sent to the Aspect-Runtime, a function called "entryPoint" is called.
 Aspect have a couple corresponding to different message types: `execute`, `allocate`.

 ```shell
 export {execute, allocate};